bham-carpentries/2019-02-22-bham_git-novice/index.md

 layout: lesson
 root: .
 ---
+This is the version taught at the [Software carpentries]() workshop beginning on Monday 18 February 2019.

 Wolfman and Dracula have been hired by Universal Missions (a space services spinoff from Euphoric State University) to investigate if it